-- In March 2010, we discontinued our Aspire Stent. - In June 2010, we divested our OptiLock Implantible Port to Minvasive Ltd. for \$0.2 million. - In November 2010, we acquired our LifeSpan ePTFE Vascular Graft from affiliates of Angiotech Pharmaceuticals, Inc. for \$2.8 million and related assets from Edwards Lifesciences for \$1.2 million. - In June 2011, we divested our TAArget and UniFit stent grafts to Duke Vascular, Inc. for \$0.6 million.
+- In June 2010, we divested our OptiLock Implantible Port to Minvasive Ltd. for \$0.2 million. - In November 2010, we acquired our LifeSpan ePTFE Vascular Graft from affiliates of Angiotech Pharmaceuticals, Inc. for \$2.8 million and related assets from Edwards Lifesciences for \$1.2 million. - In June 2011, we divested our TAArget and UniFit stent grafts to Duke Vascular, Inc. for \$0.6 million.
 In addition, Duke Vascular, Inc. assumed our future obligations associated with the UNITE and ENTRUST clinical trials.
-We retained the right to fulfill approximately \$0.4 million of unfulfilled orders, which we expect to ship before September 30, 2011. - In July 2011, we entered into an agreement to terminate our distribution of Endologix's aortic endovascular products in Europe on August 31, 2011 for \$1.3 million.
+We retained the right to fulfill approximately \$0.4 million of unfulfilled orders, which we shipped during the three months ended September 30, 2011. - In July 2011, we entered into an agreement to terminate our distribution of Endologix's aortic endovascular products in Europe on August 31, 2011 for \$1.3 million.

-These activities may affect the comparability of our financial results from period to period and my cause substantial fluctuations from period to period, both due to restructuring and similar non-recurring charges, as well as longer terms impacts to revenues and operating expenditures.
-For example, we expect to realize a gain of approximately \$0.6 million as a result of the Endologix transaction.
+These activities may affect the comparability of our financial results from period to period and may cause substantial fluctuations from period to period, both due to restructuring and similar non-recurring charges, as well as longer terms impacts to revenues and operating expenditures.
+For example, we realized a gain of approximately \$0.7 million as a result of the Endologix transaction.
 Further, the stent graft transactions complete our exit from the stent graft market.
-We recognized \$3.2 million of revenue on these products during the final six months of 2010, and also incurred sales, marketing, and research and development expenditures in connection with these product lines.
-However, we expect that the LifeSpan acquisition will partially offset the loss of stent graft revenues by about \$1.3 million in 2011.
+We recognized \$4.0 million of revenue on these products during the nine months ended September 30, 2011, and also incurred sales, marketing, and research and development expenditures in connection with these product lines.
+We expect that we will no longer recognize any further revenue or expenses from the stent graft product lines.

 In October 2010, we adopted a reorganization plan that was designed to eliminate redundant costs resulting from our 2007 acquisition of Biomateriali and to improve efficiencies in manufacturing operations.
-We are transitioning the production of our AlboGraft Vascular Graft to our existing corporate headquarters in Burlington, Massachusetts.
+We have largely completed the transition of the AlboGraft Vascular Graft manufacturing to our existing corporate headquarters in Burlington, Massachusetts.